ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 The added code of Cpu0AsmPrinter.cpp as above will call the LowerCPRESTORE() when user run with ``llc -filetype=obj``.
-The added code of Cpu0MCInstLower.cpp as above take care the .cprestore machine instructions.
+The added code of Cpu0MCInstLower.cpp as above takes care the .cprestore machine instructions.

 .. code-block:: bash